BUENOS AIRES

 The complicated relationship between the Peróns and Argentina may have finally come to a peaceful end.
 Juan Domingo Perón 40 years after his death got the first statue in Buenos Aires, near Casa Rosada [on Plaza Agustin P. Justo], and Evita according to current day Argentineans is a saint, including having her image on the 100 peso bill.

-And finally here are some hodge podge of selected photos : Kirshner Cultural Center, Teatro Cervantes, Teatro Colon [all above]
+Above are some hodge podge of some photos : Kirshner Cultural Center, Teatro Cervantes, Teatro Colon ...